alisonkit/dots/README.md

 i3blocks is set so that it includes time, date, volume, brightness, a stopwatch, color picker and the song currently playing in cmus.

 pywal is the tool I use to color most of my desktop, it scrapes colors from the image I select from ~Pictures/Wallpapers.
-- To edit the colors, write the path to a new image in the wallpaper section in the i3 configuration file, and reload i3.
+- To edit the colors in i3, write the path to a new image in the wallpaper section in the i3 configuration file, and reload i3.

 ## Dependencies